 The Oklahoma Association for the Education of Young Children’s State Legislative priorities include:

-- Support Early Childhood Professionals with a career ladder, leading to a degreed lead teacher in each classroom with adequate compensation.
+Support Early Childhood Professionals with a career ladder, leading to a degreed lead teacher in every classroom with adequate compensation.

 What is quality in an early care and education setting?